 When this man saw the holiness and perfection of the Lord Jesus, he saw his own sins.
 He said, “We deserve everything we are suffering, but He has done nothing wrong.”
 He confessed Jesus as Lord and King, and He believed in Jesus’ resurrection from the grave when he said, “Remember me when you enter your kingdom!”
 And lastly, he called on the only one who had the power to save him: “There is no other name under heaven whereby we must be saved but the name of Jesus” (Acts 4:12).

-This man is eternally alive because Jesus rose from the grave.
 By grace through faith, he took hold of the outstretched hand of the One in the middle and rode a cross into heaven—the cross of Christ Jesus.
 It just struck me afresh that on that day the Good Shepherd put his found sheep on his shoulders and carried him straight home to heaven and into a party!
 Remember, all of heaven breaks into joyful celebration over one sinner who repents.
-He is saved and home with the Good Shepherd (John 10:11).
+Because the Good shepherd died in his place and rose from the grave, this man is also alive.
+Read John 10:9-18; 11:25-26).

 The Center Cross of Redemption